 How are Biometrics Used for Identification and Authentication?

 Biometric identification is used in access control settings to ensure that only the authorized user is granted access.
 Measurements and calculations such as iris recognition, voice recognition, and fingerprint scans are commonly used in these settings.
 For example, a fingerprint reader found on many smartphones may be associated with travel documents, or an iris scan may be associated with security controls for building access.
 Researchers have proposed that brain waves measured by an electroencephalogram (EEG) could be used in settings that require unconscious or continuous biometric authentication.
 Using EEG in these settings is still a hypothetical scenario, used mostly in research trials.

 Several types of biometric sensors may be used, depending on the setting.
 Face, iris, voice, fingerprint, ear, and even gait are commonly used in access control environments.
 An electroencephalogram (EEG) is considered a biometric sensor, as the electrodes measure brain waves.

 Does Emotiv offer Biometrics Solutions?

-EMOTIV offers a number of solutions to create biometric templates.
+EMOTIV offers several solutions to create biometric templates.
 Measuring and evaluating brain biometric data is cost-effective with EMOTIV’s Brainwear.
-EMOTIV’s solutions have been validated in peer-reviewed scientific, medical and clinical studies and publications for EMOTIV’s solutions have been proven in studies and clinical literature for neuroscience, workplace wellness and safety, stress, cognitive performance, neuromarketing and brain-controlled technology applications.
+These solutions have been validated in peer-reviewed scientific, medical and clinical studies; and publications for EMOTIV’s solutions have been proven in studies and clinical literature for neuroscience, workplace wellness and safety, stress, cognitive performance, neuromarketing, and brain-controlled technology applications.